p3u/Catalog/README.md

 A Flask webserver using SQLite to host a catalog of Arts categorized into art movements.
 A set up for Virtual Machine with Vagrant is included in this repo, so you don't have to install all it's dependencies.
 You can test it's functionality on this **[Live Demo](http://pedrosyd.pythonanywhere.com/index/)** hosted on pythonanywhere.com.
-This project was a requisite to the [Full Stack Foundations](https://www.udacity.com/course/full-stack-foundations--ud088) course.
+This project was a requisite to the [Full Stack Foundations](https://www.udacity.com/course/full-stack-foundations--ud088) course from Udacity.
+The course is a requisite for the Full Stack Web Developer Nanodegree.

 ## Requirements